Unravel-Mobile/Unravel/UnravelApp/readme.md

 marino.carranza@gmail.com

 ## **Project Status**
-This app is currently in development and we are working towards publish it to the App Store
+This app is currently in development and we are working towards publishing it to the App Store.